immortalcatz/ProjectFluxGear/README.md

 ##Legal Bullshit

-- So no-one get their kilt stuck in a jet engine about any license change or whatever, all code submitted is automagically licensed under my random licensing stuff, which shall always follow Wheaton's Law :P
+- So no-one gets their kilt stuck in a jet engine about any license change or whatever, all code submitted is automagically licensed under my random licensing stuff, which shall always follow Wheaton's Law :P
 - As per terms of the Railcraft licence, I must state that I have used Railcraft code in creating the Poor Ores, all code originally from Railcraft is marked as such in the class.